Presentation slide

 A slide is a single page of a presentation.
-Collectively, a group of slides may be known as a slide deck.
-A slide show is an exposition of a series of slides or images in an electronic device or in a projection screen.

-Before the advent of the personal computer, a presentation slide could be a 35 mm slide viewed with a slide projector or a transparency viewed with an overhead projector.
+A group of slides is called a slide deck.
+A slide show is an exposition of a series of slides or images in an electronic device or on a projection screen.
+Before personal computers, they were 35 mm slides viewed with a slide projector or transparencies viewed with an overhead projector.

 In the digital age, a slide most commonly refers to a single page developed using a presentation program such as MS PowerPoint, Apple Keynote, Google Slides, Apache OpenOffice or LibreOffice.
-It is also possible to create them with a document markup language, for instance with the LaTeX class Beamer.

-Lecture notes in slide format are referred to as lecture slides, frequently downloadable by students in .ppt or .pdf format.
+Some are created with document markup language, such as the LaTeX-class Beamer.
+Lecture notes in slide format are lecture slides, frequently downloadable by students in .ppt or .pdf format.

-Slide producing software
+Production software

+By the 1980s, presentation software created slides, with companies offering their development and delivery as fast as the next day.
 Presentation slides can be created in many pieces of software such as Microsoft PowerPoint, Apple Keynote, LibreOffice Impress, Prezi, ClearSlide, Powtoon, GoAnimate, Snagit, Camtasia, CamStudio, SlideShare, and Reallusion.

 Some software, like competitors PowToon and Vyond, produces slides with more animation.
 Others like CamStudio can be used to record the screen activity.

 The most popular pieces of slide producing software are Microsoft PowerPoint, Prezi, Apple Keynote, Google Slides and ClearSlide.